|

 1939.
 “I can change everything now.”

-nobody would notice or care.
+go unnoticed.
 "I hope I can still play this

 ich noch spielen können dieses recht."
+His former perfect

 51. He